SergioRibera/dotfiles/README.md

 > [!IMPORTANT]
 > List of hosts:
 > - laptop: settings for personal laptop with 2 monitors
+>
+> List of users:
+> - s4rch: Personal user with graphical interface and ready-to-use environment

 - Boot into the installer environment
 - Format and mount your disks inside /mnt